yutinycat/MDGFormer/README.md

 # MDGFormer
 This project includes our purposed network structure, projected results, etc.

-Other files will be released after the paper accept The validation data and corresponding descriptions can be found here:
+The validation data and corresponding descriptions can be found here:

 链接：https://pan.baidu.com/s/1-XKhNzg5NC5UgqjYelCANw?pwd=wu3r